Porges/ways-to-play/11ty/src/articles/cards/japan/hanafuda/art/index.md

 At the moment it is unclear exactly how the <Noun lang="ja-Latn">Hanafuda</Noun>
 deck was developed from the <span lang="ja-Latn">hana-awase</span>
-cards.<Footnote>I hope to expand on this in future!</Footnote> It seems that at some point an enterprising manufacturer began to produce a stripped-down version that Japanese <Noun lang="ja-Latn">Hanafuda</Noun> scholar <Noun lang="ja-Latn">Ebashi Takashi</Noun> (<span lang="ja">江橋崇</span>) calls the
+cards.{%fn%}I hope to expand on this in future!{%endfn%} It seems that at some point an enterprising manufacturer began to produce a stripped-down version that Japanese <Noun lang="ja-Latn">Hanafuda</Noun> scholar <Noun lang="ja-Latn">Ebashi Takashi</Noun> (<span lang="ja">江橋崇</span>) calls the